GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks

-Our evaluation reveals that current VLM models still are still short of enough knowledge in these three categories for completing real world GUI tasks.
-First, although VLMs perform well at discerning different widget functions and layout semantics but struggle to reason about current states; they may recognize interface components but fail to infer the system’s actual state information.
-Second, VLMs underperform in interaction prediction, showing difficulties in anticipating correct action outcomes and required parameters.
+Our evaluation reveals that current VLMs are still short of enough knowledge in these three categories for completing real-world GUI tasks.
+First, although VLMs perform well at discerning functions of different widgets and understanding layout semantics, they have less knowledge for tracking system states.
+Second, VLMs underperform in GUI interaction conventions, showing difficulties in anticipating correct interaction effects and types.
 They frequently confuse click actions with other types of actions, a behavior commonly observed in many models.
-Third, VLMs struggle with judging task completion states and understanding human instructions.
-Some tasks are easy to complete, yet they still fail because the models do not understand the goals of the tasks.
-These findings highlight critical gaps in the internal GUI knowledge of current VLMs, revealing that while they can perceive interface elements, their understanding about state dynamics and interaction outcomes remains limited.
-Our contributions are as followed: \begin{itemize} \item We introduce GUI-Knowledge bench, designed to evaluate GUI knowledge in base VLMs.
-Experiments on real world GUI environment further validates the close link between GUI knowledge and task success. \item Our evaluation identifies key gaps in state reasoning, action prediction, and judging task completion, providing guidance for selecting or training VLMs prior to downstream GUI tasks. \end{itemize}
+Third, VLMs struggle with the task objective.
+These findings highlight critical gaps in the internal GUI knowledge of current VLMs.
+Our contributions are as followed: \begin{itemize} \item On real-world GUI tasks, we reveal a close link between GUI knowledge and task success.
+Thus, we introduce GUI-Knowledge Bench to evaluate GUI knowledge in both general and GUI-tuned VLMs, across 292 applications on six platforms.